Jaakk0S/IceCreamParlor/README.md

 ![Architecture](./resources/not-secure.png)

-If you want to *switch off SSL*, edit this line in *docker-compose.yaml*:
+If you want to *switch off SSL* altogether, edit this line in *docker-compose.yaml*:
 ```
 nginx:
     volumes: